Listen to your wife. "Go play with Allan's Trains!"

 feeders to buses than soldering them, but cost more than using solder.

 I'm also using terminal strips to connect feeders to buses.
 They cost money, too.

-I started using Peco Electrofrog turnouts and switches to Peco Unifrogs when they became available, both with the sprung throwbars.
+I started using Peco Electrofrog turnouts and switched to Peco Unifrogs when they became available; both with the sprung throwbars.
 I'll just change the turnout position by flicking the the points with my finger.
 With few switch machines and no ground throws, I need a way to power route frogs.
 I will be using

 Frog Juicers.
 They cost a little less than Tortoise, but don't require access under the layout.
 Since I had Tortoises that I sold,